 Changes occurred in membership over the years.
 As single men married and began to raise families, they had houses built for them with garden spaces.
 Conditions continued to improve on the Matador.
 Then, in 1956, things started to unravel for the co-operative farm movement.
 In 1956, the right-to-purchase clause in the original leases kicked in and the farm faced its first major internal crisis.
 Three members left the co-op, taking their houses and families to the neighbouring village of Kyle.
 Although this loss was partially made up for by new members, the general decline in co-op farming became apparent.
 The decline was already established in the other communities as well.
 By 1960, another two families had left.

 As original members aged and were ready to retire, many of the cooperative farms were sold or the members began farming individually.
 The Matador Co-operative Farm Association faced the problem of how to pass on a very expensive operation to the next generation.
 Their solution was to negotiate with Allan Blakeney's Government to change the provisions of the Land Bank Act.
 Changes were made to allow the Matador Farm to be sold to the Land Bank (Province of Saskatchewan) in 1974.
 This allowed the original members to receive their equity and to retire.
 It also allowed the second generation to continue to farm the land as the Matador Farm Pool.
 Under this program, the younger generation incorporated an entity called the Matador Farm Pool, leasing the original 10,000 acres of Matador land from the Land Bank.
 At the time, only about twenty-five people were left at Matador, but the transfer brought in another twenty.
 Together, they carried the co-operative farming tradition into the 21st century.
 In 1999, the group amalgamated with a Saskatchewan numbered corporation to become the Matador Farming Pool Limited.
 By 2004, Matador had eight members.
-Their families were still living on the original site, and engaged in the same general farm activities that took place on the Matador since its inception in 1946.
-The Matador Farming Pool concentrated on grain and cattle production, and also owned two seed-cleaning plants.
+Their families were still living on the original site and engaged in the same general farm activities that took place on the Matador since its inception in 1946.
+The Matador Farming Pool concentrated on grain and cattle production, which included two seed-cleaning plants.
 In addition to the eight members and their families, the farm supported eight full-time and three part-time employees.

 The Matador Farming Pool operated until 2011 when members sold the farm to private interests and thus ends the story of the Matador Co-op Farm.